mythpills/spacex-react/README.md

-# React project that uses public Space X API to load the list of rockets and display information about the all rockets in the main page.
+# Space X React.

 Y*ou can preview the Rockets API response using `curl`*

 ```bash
 curl --location --request GET https://api.spacexdata.com/v4/rockets | json_pp
 ```

+ React project that uses public Space X API to load the list of rockets and display information about the all rockets in the main page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).